-Caution: This register is undefined on reset, it is write-only, therefore do not read it nor access it using single-bit instructions (SET, RES...).
+Caution: This register is undefined on reset, it is write-only, therefore do not read it nor access it using Read-Modify-Write instructions (SET, RES, INC and DEC).

 3.1.6.2 Data ROM Window memory addressing

 In cases where some data (look-up tables for example) are stored in program memory, reading these data requires the use of the Data ROM window mechanism.
 To do this: